 We all know that you go to Europe for the art, culture, food, and history.

-Ok, and you go to party.
+Okay, and you go to party.
 Luckily, Europe is home to some of the best nightlife in the world (lucky you).

-In this guide we’ve compiled a list of the best and most world-renowned party cities in Europe — but let’s be honest, you can have a great time in just about any city.
+In this guide, we’ve compiled a list of the best and most world-renowned party cities in Europe — but let’s be honest, you can have a great time in just about any city.

 So yeah, Berlin is a must-visit destination for people looking to let loose and party.

 Check out The Savvy Backpacker’s Guide To The Best Party Hostels in Berlin.